mnaoumov/githooks/README.md

 In all other cases it will prompt with a dialog asking for TFS WorkItem ID

-To test it use

-    git checkout non_TFS_branch

-    git commit --allow-empty -m "Some message"

-Commit.
-Hook dialog will appear.

 ![Provide TFS WorkItem ID dialog](https://bitbucket.org/mnaoumov/githooks/raw/master/Help/images/provide-tfs-work-item-id-dialog.png)

-**post-merge** - executed after non-conflict merge.
+**post-merge** & **post-commit**- executed after non-conflict merge and conflict merge correspondingly.
 Hook handles the situation when you have pull merge and helps to use pull rebase instead.

-To test it use

-    git checkout test_merge_pull
-    git pull

-Now **post-merge** hook should help you to do rebase

 ![Merge commit dialog](https://bitbucket.org/mnaoumov/githooks/raw/master/Help/images/merge-commit-dialog.png)

-To reset branch to the initial state use the following commands.
-Last command is required only if you selected **Yes, permanently** in the hooks dialog

-    git checkout test_merge_pull
-    git reset --hard test_merge_pull_backup
-    git config branch.test_merge_pull.rebase false

-**post-commit** - executed after conflict merge.
-Hook handles the situation when you have pull merge with conflict and helps to use pull rebase instead.

-To test it use

-    git checkout test_merge_pull_conflict
-    git pull

-Now **post-commit** hook should help you to do rebase

-To reset branch to the initial state use the following commands.
-Last command is required only if you selected **Yes, permanently** in the hooks dialog

-    git checkout test_merge_pull_conflict
-    git reset --hard test_merge_pull_conflict_backup
-    git config branch.test_merge_pull_conflict.rebase false